 From this page it possible to access information on risk factors, signs and symptoms of depression, and conversations with older people.

 Mental Illness Fellowship of Australia Inc

 Telephone: 8272 1018

 MIFA is a community-based, not for profit organisation delivering a range of programs and services for people affected by mental illness, carers and the community.
 Fact sheets are provided on a range of mental illness including depression and anxiety.
 They offer a variety of services including personal helpers and mentors, therapeutic groups, activity programs and peer work project.
-For help finding information and support, phone 1800 985 944.
+For help finding information and support, contact MI network on 1800 985 944.

 5 Cooke Terrace